melanieseltzer/toolkit/.changeset/hip-months-attack.md

 Changed these rules:

-- `no-use-before-define`: cannot use classes and variables before defined
+- `no-use-before-define`: cannot use classes before defined

 Removed these rules: